 A When tickets are on sale, they can be purchased online using your credit/debit Visa or Mastercard from the Tickets page.
-There is a transaction fee of 30c per ticket from TryBooking.
+There is a transaction fee of 50c per ticket from TryBooking.
 If you would prefer to buy your tickets through our office, an additional $5 admin fee per transaction applies, in addition to the 50c per ticket TryBooking fee.
 Please call 03 5568 2227 or email [email protected]

 Q Can I buy a one-day ticket to the Festival?

 Q When is the Festival held and how long does the Festival go for?